ronak7613/car_selling_price_predector/README.md

 # car_selling_price_predector
-predict the selling price of any car acc. to present time.
+predict the selling price of any car according to present time.

 * we have made the api using flask.